FurryColtin/DRAPort/README.md

 # Note
 You will need Reactor for this.
 This is provided in the download, but can also be excluded.
-The original file of Reactor: https://github.com/NuclearPowered/Reactor/actions If you have any problems with this api then idk and dont ping dillyz cause he doesn't do among us mods anymore
+The original file of Reactor: https://github.com/NuclearPowered/Reactor/actions If you have any problems with this api then idk and dont ping dillyz cause no
 Discord: https://discord.gg/Xfk4FUep

 # His other platforms